apache/yunikorn-site/docs/get_started/core_features.md

 ## CPU Architecture support
 YuniKorn supports running on ARM as well as on AMD/Intel CPUs.
 With the release of YuniKorn 1.1.0, prebuilt convenience images for both architectures are provided in docker hub.

+## Event system and application history tracking
+Whenever something relevant happens inside the scheduler (eg. request is added, allocation happens in a queue, node removal, queue or user quota is exceeded, etc) an appropriate event is generated.
+This enables users to reliably generate usage statistics about their workloads over time.
+Since the event structure is well-defined, this is much more suitable for automated processing than logs.
+Application history (state transitions & allocations), node, queue, user and group resource usage can be examined without having to look at the logs.
+The events accessible on the REST interface in two ways: batch or streaming.
+A [batch query](../api/scheduler.md#batch-events) simply returns the list of events, while the [streaming](../api/scheduler.md#event-stream) endpoint keeps the connection open and new events are immediately sent to the client.